ad-kr/press_here/README.md

 - Better documentation.
   - Currently most structs have some comments and the crate is rather straight forward, but better examples in comments could be provided.
+- Binding information.
+  - Add basic info to each binding so that we can know what bindings are set.
+Right now we would need to iterate over each binding and downcast its type.
+Not optimal.
 - Observer support.
   - Currently you have to set up event triggering yourself.
 This can be streamlined.
 - Referring to existing axes and triggers.